ChristiaensGregor/Android_IntroductionApplication/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/60-percent-of-the-time-works-every-time.svg)](https://forthebadge.com)

-Application used to lean Android native development.
-Slowly but surely i hope to expand on this application as i learn.
+Application used to introduce myself and my interests to other people.
-In each branch i hope to dive into a subject and expand upon it.
-Expect a lot of documentation and proper testing.
+I will be slowly expanding on this application as I discover all the wonders of Android application development.

 ## Table of content
 - [Deployment](#Deployment)